Providing You with Clarification

 4. Get free benefits.

-Once you receive your new stick, take advantage of your free benefits by requesting an updated appraisal every three years.
+Once you receive your new stick, take advantage of your free benefits by requesting an updated appraisal every three-five years.

 SquareUp is available at any shop location.
 We also accept checks by mail.
 Checks should be made out to Mohr & Mohr and mailed to 513 Center Street, Ashland, OH 44805.

 If this is your first time doing business with us, we do ask that you pay before return shipment is made.
 Otherwise, feel free to send us a check or pay your invoice online at your earliest convenience.

 Although this is an option for you as a musician, we would like to emphasize that the price of rehairing will not lessen due to the fact that the majority of the cost is derived from labor.

 Our rehairing services are highly accredited and praised for quality.
 We are unable to promise this to you if we are using hair purchased from another source.

 Our experts recommend a rehair once a year at least.
 Professional musicians should consider getting their bows rehaired more frequently.
 If you are unsure we would be happy to provide guidance.

 Your Rodney D. Mohr bow does not need to be rosined more than a few times a week.
 If you are playing for several hours a day, your bow may require more frequent application of rosin.
 Too much rosin will prevent the hair from gripping the string.

 Again, if you are uncertain about this process, we are available to help you!

 This deals more with playing technique and performing repertoire with lots of double and triple-stops, rather than the quality of the rehair.
 Often the hairs get pinched between the stick and string causing them to break.

 If you feel as though your bow needs rehairing, please contact us and we will be happy to provide this service.
 We use the finest quality hair available.

-Please contact us first and get a firm response before sending your bow by mail for rehairing and/or repair services.
+Please contact us and get a firm response before sending your bow by mail for repair services.